Bachelor of Education - 4th Year

 The elective units listed below are intended for experienced teachers who wish to develop a specialist interest in particular areas of teaching or of the curriculum.
 They do not require classroom access.
 They generally relate to both primary and secondary settings.

-(i) ECA433, ECA434 students are to select Visual Arts specialism (off campus) or Music specialism offered on campus at Burwood or off campus.
+(i) ECA433, ECA434 students are to select Visual Arts specialism (Cloud (online) mode) or Music specialism offered via campus located learning at Burwood (Melbourne) or Cloud (online) mode.

 (ii) ECA433, ECA434 students wishing to select other specialisms with these units must seek Course Director approval.